-In the past couple of years, the Netherlands has moved into the vanguard of countries seeking to embed these principles in policy frameworks, strategic planning and health system support services.
+In the past couple of years, the Netherlands has moved into the vanguard of countries seeking to embed these principles in policy frameworks, strategic planning, health system support services and stakeholder engagement models.
 It is also driving international collaboration around outcomes thinking and measurement through organisations such as the OECD, ICHOM and World Economic Forum.

 In October 2017, the leaders of four political parties in the Dutch Parliament released their new Coalition Agreement, which signalled that future policies – in particular those relating to curative care – would place increasing emphasis on patient outcomes.
 The Agreement also signalled that these commitments would not demand radical reform, rather a well-managed and -resourced process of continuous improvement, supported by the development of enhanced outcome indicators.

 Since then, the Netherlands has become a leading test-bed for outcome-based healthcare models and methods, translating political ambition into concrete action.
 A five year national plan was launched in mid-2018 by the Ministry of Health, Welfare and Sport (VWS), supported by the National Health Care Institute (ZiNL), structured around four central objectives:

 - Organisation and funding of care focused more on outcomes

 - Better access to relevant and up-to-date outcomes information